philipprochazka/POWERSHELL_SCRIPTS-maintenance-Backup/POST-OUTAGE-RECOVERY-SUMMARY.md

 3. **Testing Pipeline**: Pester tests and PSScriptAnalyzer ready
 4. **Documentation**: Build pipeline operational

+### 4. Repository Independence 🎯
+- **Original remote removal**: ✅ Removed connection to ChrisTitusTech/powershell-scripts
+- **Repository ownership**: ✅ Now completely independent repository
+- **Remote configuration**: ✅ Only `origin` pointing to your POWERSHELL_SCRIPTS-maintenance-Backup
+- **Branch tracking**: ✅ All branches properly track your repository

-## Repository Status: ✅ FULLY OPERATIONAL
+## Repository Status: ✅ FULLY OPERATIONAL & INDEPENDENT

-The PowerShell development environment has been successfully restored after the power outage with enhanced submodule management and proper branch alignment.
+The PowerShell development environment has been successfully restored after the power outage with enhanced submodule management, proper branch alignment, and complete independence from the original repository.
+This is now your own independent PowerShell scripts repository.